-Furthermore, the domain, range, and card functions and the associated constraints described for them have a similarity with the notions of domain, range and cardinality restrictions used in in description logics (Baader, 2003).
+Furthermore, the domain, range, and card functions and the associated constraints described for them have a similarity with the notions of domain, range and cardinality restrictions used in description logics [35].
 In contrast to the description logic case, our work is not intended to give a semantics for some formal language.
 Instead it is intended to provide a formal description of an existing system that has been effectively used in several application domains.